Ergodicity Breaking and Scaling Relations for Finite-Time First-Order Phase Transition

 where $A_{1}\approx-2.338$ stands for the first zero point of the Airy function \citep{Li_PhysicaD_2019}.

 Equations (\ref{eq:tdel_v analytical}) and (\ref{eq:ttrans_v analytical}) show that both the delay time and the transition time scale with the quench rate as $v^{-1/3}$.
-The matching between analytical expressions and numerical results for $\hat{t}_{\mathrm{del}}$ and $\hat{t}_{\mathrm{trans}}$ is illustrated in Fig. \ref{fig:scaling relations}(a).
-The exponent $-$1/3 results from the quadratic leading order $\hat{m}^{2}$ around the turning point in the Curie-Weiss model.
+The matching between analytical expressions and numerical results for $\hat{t}_{\mathrm{del}}$ and $\hat{t}_{\mathrm{trans}}$ is presented in Fig. \ref{fig:scaling relations}.
+The exponent $-$1/3 results from the quadratic leading order $\hat{m}^{2}$ in Eq. \eqref{eq:approx eq} around the turning point.

-With the information about the delay time, we can estimate the time we have to save the system with phase transitions from catastrophe when the metastability disappears in economic systems and climate science \citep{Lenton_ProcNatAcad_2008,Li_PhysicaD_2019}.
-And with the transition time, we are able to estimate the time it takes to reach a new stable state from the turning point.

-\textit{Scaling relation of work.}\textendash In the process of a finite-rate quench, the work performed on the system is greater than that in the quasi-static quench process.
-In other words, the non-catching-up in the dynamics between the transient state and the quasi-static state results in the excess work, which characterizes the irreversibility of the process.
+\textit{Scaling relation of excess work for large systems}\textendash In a finite-rate quench process, the work performed on the system is greater than that in the quasistatic quench process.
+In other words, the non-catching-up in the dynamics between the transient state and the quasistatic state results in the excess work, which characterizes the irreversibility of the process.
 It is desirable to explore the relation between the excess work and the quench rate.